NeKoRoSYS/NKRsys-Mobile-Input-Handling/README.md

 </p>

 - ### Custom Joystick Implementation
-  - [`ControlStick`](https://github.com/NeKoRoSYS/NKRsys-MIH/blob/main/Scripts/ControlStick.cs) is a heavily-improved extension of the [`On-Screen Stick`](https://docs.unity3d.com/Packages/com.unity.inputsystem@0.9/manual/OnScreen.html#on-screen-sticks) component provided by the Input System package.
+  - [`ControlStick`](https://github.com/NeKoRoSYS/NKRsys-MIH/blob/main/Scripts/ControlStick.cs) is a heavily-improved version of the [`On-Screen Stick`](https://docs.unity3d.com/Packages/com.unity.inputsystem@0.9/manual/OnScreen.html#on-screen-sticks) component provided by the Input System package.
 It has a variety of configurable settings, and it can be used for several features that your game may already have, like player movement.

 <p align="center">
   <img src="https://github.com/NeKoRoSYS/NKRsys-MIH/blob/main/ControlStickExample.gif" alt="Control Stick Demo" />